deepaksirone/kalium/README.md

 # kalium
-A small, hackable text editor written in Rust
+A small, hackable text editor written in Rust.
+This is a work in progress.

 ## Aims